runicodec/aegis/README.md

 ## Implementation Details
 - **Written in Scala**
-- **Nix for reproducibility**
+- **Uses Nix for reproducibility**
-    - Nix Flake provided for hermetic builds
+    - Nix Flake provided for hermetic builds and installations
-    - [devenv](https://devenv.sh) for flexible and reproducible dev environments
+    - [devenv](https://devenv.sh) for flexible and reproducible development environments

 ## Requirements
 - TypeScript codebase using `stripe-node`
 - TypeScript >= 4.x
 - Node.js >= 16.x

-> **Note**: Currently, Aegis is only planned to support TypeScript.
-JavaScript support may be added in a future release.
+> **Note**: Currently, Aegis only plans to support TypeScript.
+JavaScript support may be added in the future.